On Monday, homegrown public cloud storage provider DigiBoxx said it now has over one million users within six months of its launch.

 The company said it has witnessed over 16 percent of users being active daily.

 India needs more such home-grown technologies to fulfill our vision of an ‘Aatmanirbhar Bharat.’
 As the global tech companies move away from providing public cloud access for free, DigiBoxx is poised to step into this vacuum, with its aggressive pricing and free storage options for individuals, businesses, and academics,- Kant.

 The company offers monthly and yearly plans starting at Rs 30 per month.

-For individuals, there is a free account that comes with 20GB storage, a 2GB maximum file size, and Gmail integration.
+For individuals, a free account comes with 20GB storage, a 2GB maximum file size, and Gmail integration.

 For SMBs, the Rs 999 plan includes up to 50TB storage and a 10GB maximum file size.

 “We are confident of reaching two million subscribers by the end of this year and the discontinuation of free storage by the tech majors is an opportunity for us,” said Arnab Mitra, CEO, DigiBoxx.

 Digiboxx is available in Android, iOS and a desktop version currently supporting eight Indian languages, and plans to launch in other regional languages.